 This club offers all students an opportunity to play in competitive table tennis.
 Practices are held weekly, and regional collegiate tournaments are held twice a year.

 This is a club for students who want to keep playing competitive tennis in college.
 Tryouts are held in the fall, and practices are held twice a week.

-Comprised of two teams, SLU’s club Frisbee members train and travel with any current students, faculty or staff who are interested in learning about or playing Ultimate Frisbee.
+SLU’s Open Ultimate Club Frisbee members train and travel with any current students, faculty or staff who are interested in learning about or playing Ultimate Frisbee.

 SLU’s men’s club volleyball team travels in the fall and spring and competes in the Midwest Plains Volleyball Conference and at the National Collegiate Volleyball Federation nationals.

 SLU’s women’s volleyball competitive club team holds tryouts in the fall and travels to compete in tournaments as well as National Collegiate Volleyball Federation nationals each year.